Einhornhool/100-days-of-code/r1-log.md

 ### R1D42
 Started the Wikipedia Viewer for freeCodeCamp.
 It's been a lot of reading the documentation today.
 I want to try to do this all by myself this time, so I'll have to understand everything.

+### R1D43
+Continued reading about the Wikipedia API and tried some stuff in codepen.
+Not successful.
+Probably need help again.